 Believe it or not, the phrase “close but no cigar” actually has an interesting origin.
 In years gone by, it may have been coined by carnival workers who handed out cigars as prizes for games at local fairs!
 These days many people would be outraged if they won a cigar instead of that oh-so-coveted teddy bear on display near the ring toss booth.

 For many hundreds of years, cigars have been synonymous with the working-class man.
 Cigars are associated with hard work and manual labor.
 But for several decades in the late 19th and early 20th centuries, cigar-smoking was considered a leisurely pursuit that only the rich could enjoy.
-And, to prove their wealth and leisure status, affluent cigar smokers used to show off by giving cigars as fairground prizes.
+And, to prove their wealth and leisure status, affluent cigar smokers used to show off by giving cigars as gifts.

 3. An oxygen mask was created for smoking cigars while flying.